supikoira8/supikoira8/README.md

 ⋆｡°✩
 <br>

-The ponies I use the most are *''Seal [FIN/ENG]'', ''Lazarus'' or ''Major Tom - OC''*
+The ponies I use the most vary a lot...
+My Github should be tagged on them!
 <br>
 They most likely have my github tagged on them..
 <br>